lino-framework/book/docs/dev/socialauth/index.rst

 A working example
 =================

-A working example is in the :mod:`lino_book.projects.team` demo project.
+A working example is in the :mod:`lino_book.projects.noi1e` demo project.
 If you have the :doc:`Lino developer environment </dev/install/index>` installed, you can test the social auth functionality on your machine by doing::